hdaglar/MOF-basedMMMs_ML/README.md

 # MOF-basedMMMs_ML
 Hi!
-This is the folder for the study of XXX.
+This is the folder for the ML study of MOF-based MMMs.